-The County of Santa Cruz encourages public agencies, organizations, community groups, and all other interested persons to provide written comments on the Draft EIR prior to the end of the public review period.
-Written comments on this Draft EIR may be submitted to the County of Santa Cruz by 5:00 p.m. until May 31, 2022 at the address below or by email to CEQA-NEPA@santacruzcounty.us.
+The County of Santa Cruz encourageds public agencies, organizations, community groups, and all other interested persons to provide written comments on the Draft EIR prior to the end of the public review period.
+Written comments on the Draft EIR may be submitted to the County of Santa Cruz were accepted by until 5:00 p.m. until on May 31, 2022 at the address below or by email to CEQA-NEPA@santacruzcounty.us.